 Program Tuition, Acceptance & Enrollment

 Once your application is received, you'll be sent a link to schedule an interview by phone.
-Qualified applicants will be invited to enroll in the program and will receive an Enrollment Agreement and a Course Catalogue.
+Qualified applicants will be invited to enroll in the program and will receive an Enrollment Agreement and a Course Catalog.
 He/she will be asked to review, sign, and send the agreement back with the tuition payment and materials fee.

 - Tuition for the Meditation Teacher Academy is $3295 plus $150 materials fee.
 Tuition includes the Meditation Foundation Course and the Teacher Training Intensive.
 Meals, transportation, and accommodations are not included in the tuition or fees.

 - Once you are officially enrolled, you will be sent the Meditation Foundation Course home study package with 9 books, a CD, a 120+ page study guide, all access to the private online training sites, and 10 teleseminars.

 - After successfully completing the Meditation Foundation Course, you'll be ready to attend the Teacher Training Intensive, a meditation retreat and teaching practicum.
 There, you'll receive a Meditation Teacher Manual.

 - Questions?
 Contact an admissions counselor: (928) 204-0067